-II.A.4.a).(6)

-submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core)

-Background and Intent: This includes providing information in the form and format requested by the ACGME and obtaining requisite sign-off by the DIO.

-II.A.4.a).(7) provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(8) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote or renew the appointment of a fellow; (Core)

-Background and Intent: A program does not operate independently of its Sponsoring Institution.
-It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and fellows.
+II.A.4.a).(6) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; (Core) nt: This includes providing information in the form and format GME and obtaining requisite sign-off by the DIO.
+II.A.4.a).(7) provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(8) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote or renew the appointment of a fellow; (Core) Institution.
+It is expec Institution's policies a nt: A program does not operate independently of its Sponsoring ted that the program director will be aware of the Sponsoring and procedures, and will ensure they are followed by the , faculty members, support personnel, and fellows.